syncfusion-content/xamarin-docs/Xamarin/Calendar/How-To.md

 ## How To Perform an Operation when InlineAppointments are loaded ?

 [OnInlineLoaded](https://help.syncfusion.com/cr/cref_files/xamarin/sfcalendar/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~OnInlineLoaded.html) event returns the selected date along with inline Appointments it holds.
-Using this you can perform operation related with Appointments.
+Using this you can perform operation related with Appointments in the Property of [InlineEventArgs](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.InlineEventArgs.html) .

 <table>
 <tr>